Stephen Decatur Hatch

-Stephen Decatur Hatch (1839–1894) was a prominent late-19th century architect who was responsible for a number of historically or architecturally significant buildings in Manhattan, New York City and elsewhere.
+Stephen Decatur Hatch (1839–1894) was an American architect known for his buildings in Manhattan, New York City.
 He primarily designed commercial buildings.

 Early life, family and education

-Stephen Hatch was born in Swanton, Vermont.
+Hatch was born in Swanton, Vermont.
 His father was an inventor.

 Career

 Hatch relocated to New York City, finding employment as a construction inspector.
 He joined the busy architectural firm of John B. Snook in 1860 as a draftsman.

 Hatch left the Snook firm around 1864 to start his own practice.
 He became the architect of the U.S. War Department, responsible for construction of military posts in New York.
 His practice began to flourish in 1868.

 Personal life and demise

 Hatch died in 1894, during the construction of an extension to the headquarters building of the New York Life Insurance Company.